pavolzbell/optbind/README.md

 ### Extensions

-Use `optbind/ext` shortcut to load option binder with all available extensions at once:
+Use `optbind/ext` shortcut to load option binder with all extensions at once:

 ```ruby
 require 'optbind/ext'